teetee6/teetee6/README.md

 -->
 Hello!
 I'm hooshik. 👨‍💻

-I believe in challenging myself and constantly striving for improvement.
-I refuse to settle for mediocrity and am committed to continuous growth and development. 🚀

 I want to create excellent software systems regardless of the programming language.

 ### Interests and Current Learning Focus
 1. Currently, I'm applying advanced patterns in TypeScript and React to my projects.

-2. I have a keen interest in customizing GPT using ChatGPT for various applications. 🤖
+2. I'm learning Swift for iOS development and have a strong interest in the Apple ecosystem. 🍎